Markov Chain Monte Carlo applied to the Double Stars of Miller and Pitman: MCMC

 A Markov Chain is a probabilistic model describing the likelihood of possible future states based on the currently observed state.
 It is a `memory-less' process, typically based on a matrix giving the transition probabilities between one observed state to another.
 The current state of the process depends only on the immediately previous one.
 A chain is built up of repeated steps through this transition matrix.

-Markov Chain Monte Carlo (MCMC) combines such chains with a Monte Carlo approach, or basically random probabilities \citep{Privault_2013, Hogg_2018}.
+MCMC combines such chains with a Monte Carlo approach, or basically random probabilities \citep{Privault_2013, Hogg_2018}.
 This combination allows MCMC to explore and then characterize a distribution by randomly sampling that distribution without requiring knowledge of the distribution's mathematical properties \citep{van_Ravenzwaaji_2018}.
 It is a Bayesian statistical technique, where inferences are made on unknown quantities (such as model parameters or predictions) by combining prior `knowledge' (often called `beliefs' in the literature) about those quantities together with observations.
-A Bayesian model describes how the data or observations are distributed (usually via a likelihood function) and something called a prior distribution that describes existing knowledge about that distribution.
-It uses Bayes' Formula, which is:

-The formula describes the probability $P( \theta | x)$ of model parameters $\theta$ given a set of data $x$.
-The symbol $|$ means given or dependent on. $P(\theta)$ describes our prior knowledge or beliefs about the likelihood of those parameters, while $P(x|\theta)$ is the likelihood of the observed data given a set of model parameters. $P(x)$ is the probability that the data set $x$ was generated by the model parameter set.

-An example might help at this point: let's try forecasting whether it is likely to rain on a random day given the presence of heavy cloud (something often of interest to astronomers!), or:

-Let's say we estimate the probability of a day being heavily cloudy as 40\%, that it will rain on a given day as 30\%, and that it is more likely to be overcast when it rains (at 90\%).
-These are our prior knowledge or beliefs, and lead to us estimating the probability of rain on a heavily overcast day as 67.5\%.
-But what if we were interested in the denominator $P(x)$ instead?
-In an ideal world we could calculate this probability distribution by integrating over all the possible parameter sets.
-But what if we don't know this (posterior) distribution, how are we going to estimate it?
-This is where MCMC comes in.